neurobioinfo/scrnabox/docs/HTO.md

 ### Step 7: Cluster annotation
 Cell populations, or clusters, are annotated to define cell types by three distinct methods::<br />
 <br />
  **Method 1.
-Cluster marker gene set enrichment analysis (GSEA)**: Seurat's _FindAllMarkers_ function is used to identify differentially expressed marker genes (DEG) by the Wilcoxon rank-sum test (Macosko et al. 2015).
-DEGs in the positive direction     (Log2 fold-change > 0.00) are then tested for enrichment across user-defined gene set libraries that define cell types using the EnrichR tool (Chen et al. 2013).<br />
+Cluster marker gene set enrichment analysis (GSEA)**: Seurat's _FindAllMarkers_ function is used to identify differentially expressed marker genes (DEG) by the Wilcoxon rank-sum test ([Macosko et al. 2015](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4481139/)).
+DEGs in the positive direction     (Log2 fold-change > 0.00) are then tested for enrichment across user-defined gene set libraries that define cell types using the EnrichR tool ([Chen et al. 2013](https://bmcbioinformatics.biomedcentral.com/articles/10.1186/1471-2105-14-128)).<br />
  <br />
  **Method 2.
-Module score**: Seurat’s implementation (_AddModuleScore_) of Tirosh et al.’s algorithm is used to comparatively quantify the expression of gene sets across clusters at the single-cell level (Tirosh et al. 2016).
+Module score**: Seurat’s implementation (_AddModuleScore_) of Tirosh et al.’s algorithm is used to comparatively quantify the expression of gene sets across clusters at the single-cell level ([Tirosh et al. 2016](https://pubmed.ncbi.nlm.nih.gov/27124452/).
 Users must          define their desired gene sets in the parameters file of Step 7.
 Gene sets should be defined in a csv file, where the column names correspond to the arbitrary name of the gene set and the corresponding rows define the genes in the gene set.
 For example: <br />

 |gene_set_1|gene_set_2|gene_set_3|